mlohajner/nemo_progress_dialogue/README.md

 It upgrades the default progress dialog with live throughput visualization, similar to:
 - Dolphin file manager (KDE)
 - Windows File Explorer

-Nemo's default file operation dialog shows only basic progress information:
-- Progress percentage
-- Estimated time remaining
-- File count

 This patch enhances it by adding a **real-time bandwidth graph**, making operation performance visible over time.

 ## Features

 - Real-time transfer and delete speed monitoring (MB/s, KB/s, B/s, files/s)
-- Instantaneous rate calculation (not a running average), so the graph reacts immediately to speed changes — useful on inconsistent transfers (USB, network shares)
 - Live bandwidth graph over time
+  Actual transfer rate - the graph reacts immediately to speed changes (USB, network shares)
 - Automatic graph scaling based on throughput
-- Delete operations use an inverted accent color, giving an instant visual cue that the operation is destructive
+- Delete operations use distinct or inverted accent color, giving an instant visual cue that the operation is destructive
 - Works for copy, move and delete operations
+- More / Less option to show and hide graph with GSettings scheme persistance
+- Extended GSettings scheme for persistance and customisation Transfer color, delete color, graph line thickness, and graph fill opacity.
 - Minimal performance overhead

 ---